cartoon-raccoon/hackyeaster2021/level5/Digizzled/README.md

 c5ab05ca73f205ca
 ```

 From the reconstructed script, we can see that the output is a concatenation of two numbers: `hizzle(flag)` and `hizzle(flag[::-1])`.
 The first thought from here would be to take the first half of the output and work backwards through the `hizzle()` function, but there's a problem: some of the operations in `hizzle` are lossy; that is, for an operation `a <operation> b = c`, given `a` and `c`, it is impossible to find `b`.
-In particular, bitwise OR and modulo functions are borderline impossible to do. `hizzle()` in essence is a hash function: It easily performs a function one way, but is very difficult to do backwards.
+In particular, bitwise OR and modulo functions are impossible to reverse properly. `hizzle()` in essence is a hash function: It easily performs a function one way, but is very difficult to do backwards.

 Of course, however, there is another way.
 Let's take a look at the regex given to check whether the flag is in the correct format: